4faramita/ShadowsocksX-NG-R8-Updater/README.md

 And it will download the latest version of ShadowsocksX-NG-R8 to the same place of this script.

-### Automatical Installation
+### Automatic Installation

 When it tells you to close ShadowsocksX-NG, if you close it manually, ShadowsocksX-NG will open and start after installation; if you decided to ignore it, ShadowsocksX-NG will open after installation, but you will have to start it manually.

 ## Proxy

-I asume you use ShadowsocksX-NG-R8 already and opened "HTTP Proxy", so the script use http://127.0.0.1:1087 as a default proxy server.
+If you want to use a proxy, run `node updater.js -p`.
+I asume you are using ShadowsocksX-NG-R8 and have opened "HTTP Proxy", so the script use http://127.0.0.1:1087 as proxy server by default.

-If you do not want to use a proxy, use `node updater.js -n`;

-If you want to use another http proxy, use `node updater.js -y [server] [port]`.
-For example: `node updater.js -y 127.0.0.1 1087`. "http://" is added by default, no need to add manually.
+If you want to use a different HTTP proxy, use `node updater.js -p [server]:[port]`.
+For example: `node updater.js -p 127.0.0.1:1087`.
+Only support HTTP proxy now.